Detecting the skewness of data from the five-number summary and its application in meta-analysis: Detecting the skewness from the five-number summary

-The same as before, we also apply the sampling method to numerically compute the critical values of $c_{3,\alpha}$ for $\alpha=0.05$ with $n$ up to 401, and present them in Table \ref{c3_table} in the Appendix C. Moreover, we provide an approximate formula for the critical values as $c_{3,0.05}\approx 2.97/\sqrt{n}-39.1/n^3$.
-The bottom panel of Figure \ref{fig:c_combine} shows that the approximate formula fits the critical values of $c_{3,0.05}$ quite well, and consequently, it also readily provides an alternative way to detect the skewness of the reported data.
+The same as before, we also apply the sampling method to numerically compute the critical values of $c_{3,\alpha}(n)$ for $\alpha=0.05$ with $n$ up to 401, and present them in Table \ref{c3_table} of Appendix B. Moreover, we provide an approximate formula for the critical values as $c_{3,0.05}(n)\approx 3/\sqrt{n}-40/n^3$ and its approximation accuracy is shown in Figure \ref{fig:c_combine} of Appendix B. Consequently, it readily provides an alternative way to detect the skewness of the reported data.

+Last but not least, we have also launched an online calculator for practitioners to implement the flow chart including the skewness test and the data transformation at \url{http://www.math.hkbu.edu.hk/~tongt/papers/median2mean.html}.
+Our online calculator is very user-friendly, and for illustration, we consider scenario $\mathcal{S}_2$ with the reported data $\{q_1,m,q_3;n\}=\{24,40,51;54\}$ from the nonsurvivors group in Zhou et al.\cite{zhou2020} As shown in Figure \ref{fig:onlinecalculator}, with the summary data in the corresponding entries, one can click on the {\it Detect the skewness} button to examine whether the data are skewed away from normality.
+A popup window will then appear showing the test result, and specifically for the given data, there is no significant evidence to show that the data are skewed.
+In view of this, we further click on the {\it Calculate} button to perform data transformation by the normal-based methods, which yields the sample mean estimate as 38.2319 by Luo et al.\cite{luo2016} and the sample SD estimate as 20.5645 by Wan et al.\cite{Tong2014}

-\section{Simulation Studies}
+\section{Simulation studies}

 In this section, we conduct simulation studies to evaluate the performance of the three skewness tests.
 We first assess the type I error rates of the new tests with the asymptotic, exact, and approximated critical values at the significance level of 0.05, and then compute and compare their statistical power under four skewed alternative distributions.
+Moreover, we also conduct a simulated meta-analysis to demonstrate the usefulness of the skewness tests in practice.

-\subsection{Type I Error Rates}
+\subsection{Type I error rates}